Cops seek injunction against BLM protest

 “What’s needed now is cooperation, understanding and peacefully working together, not court orders and the implicit threat of more police violence,” he said.

-But Health Minister Brad Hazzard said there only needed to be a few people in a large crowd with coronavirus to undo months of hard work limiting the virus’ spread.
+But the government says there only needs to be a few people in a large crowd with coronavirus to undo months of hard work limiting its spread.

-Ms Berejiklian warned: “The potential for a second wave and an outbreak of coronavirus is extremely high in NSW.”
+“The potential for a second wave and an outbreak of coronavirus is extremely high in NSW,” Ms Berejiklian warned.

-Federal and NSW frontbenchers, the state opposition and the prime minister on Friday have questioned the wisdom of allowing a protest while gatherings remain restricted.
+Australia’s chief medical officer on Friday said authorities had been terrified of any outbreak in indigenous communities with higher comorbidities.

-NSW Labor leader Jodi McKay told The Daily Telegraph it didn’t make sense to allow a mass rally “with potentially thousands of participants when the maximum number of people allowed to visit a private home remains just five”.
+“The risk to loss of life and spread of this virus in some of those remote communities would be catastrophic,” Professor Brendan Murphy told reporters.

-Under current restrictions, up to 20 people can attend weddings and up to 50 can go to funerals, places of worship, restaurants, pubs and cafes.
+Under current restrictions in NSW, up to 20 people can attend weddings and up to 50 can go to funerals, places of worship, restaurants, pubs and cafes.

 NSW Police Minister David Elliott earlier on Friday said anyone seeking to gather during a pandemic was “certifiably insane” and “nuts”.